Sharon Ing, President and CEO

 Levi Rojas, Client Services Manager

-As an undergraduate teaching assistant in human sexuality courses, Levi Rojas discovered a resource that helped him help students bridge the gap between academics and their personal lives: It was a book called “We’re All Like This,” written by Steven Ing.
+As an undergraduate teaching assistant in human sexuality courses, Levi Rojas discovered a resource that helped his students bridge the gap between academics and their personal lives: It was a book called “We’re All Like This,” written by Steven Ing.

 Levi holds a Bachelor of Arts degree from the University of Nevada, Reno, in Gender Studies with a minor in Ethnic Studies.